Nevada Housing Market Vitality

 Nevada Metro Housing Markets

 Nevada is comprised of three metro housing markets that account for nearly 90% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Silver State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Nevada’s state economy is specialized in Leisure Hosp, Construction, and Pro Bus svcs.
 Manufacturing, Mining, and Edu Health svcs industry sectors are less important to the state economy compared to the national economy.